 Who is the person you admire most in the world?
 What are the qualities you admire in them?

 What are the hobbies you would pursue if you had more time?

 What are some of your dreams for retirement/later in life?

 When you look back on your life, what do you want people to say about you?

 What is something you’re truly grateful for in your life right now?

 What was your favorite game to play as a child?
 What is it now?

 If you’ve read through this list and enjoyed asking one another these questions, find ways to keep incorporating this into your date nights!
 You can use Gottman’s Love Maps or Open-Ended Questions apps to generate ideas, or do a Google search or Pinterest search for different questions to ask your spouse.
 The possibilities are endless!

 Each step you take builds one more brick on that foundation of your relationship that will help increase your marital friendship and build toward a long-lasting, satisfying marriage.
 Why not start this Valentine's season?

 In your marriage, you may be in a spot where even a Valentine’s date might feel out of the question.
 It may feel fake for you to be asking each other these lighthearted, fun questions when there’s the tension of betrayal, loneliness, or hurt in your marriage.
-If you’ve gotten to a point in your marriage where you’re losing hope, we’d love to be a support to you.
-Restored Hope is an Ann Arbor and Novi based therapy office that offers marriage counseling based on Gottman’s principles of successful marriages.
-Give us a call today at 734.656.8191 or fill out our form here for more information on how we can help you.
+If you’ve gotten to a point in your marriage where you’re losing hope, I’d love to be a support to you.
+Restored Hope is an Ann Arbor based therapy office that offers marriage counseling based on Gottman’s principles of successful marriages.
+Give me a call today at 734.656.8191 or fill out my form here for more information on how I can help you.